Tuesday, September 24, 2013

 Career highlights

-Annette's first role was in Police Surgeon (1960), followed by Four Winds Island (1961), The Young Ones (1961), A Kind of Loving (1962), The Larkins (1963), Sanctuary (1967), Coronation Street (1968), The Woodlanders (1970), Couples (1976), Angels (1976), The Light Princess (1978), Shroud for a Nightingale (1984) and Boon (1988).
+Annette's first role was in Police Surgeon (1960), followed by Four Winds Island (1961), The Young Ones (1961), A Kind of Loving (1962), The Larkins (1963), The Villains (1965), The Party's Over (1965), Sanctuary (1967), Coronation Street (1968), The Woodlanders (1970), Shades of Greene (1975), Couples (1976), Angels (1976), The Light Princess (1978), Why Didn't They Ask Evans?
+(1980), Shroud for a Nightingale (1984) and Boon (1988).

 Facts

 Annette was married to War Doctor actor John Hurt between 1962-64.
 He apparently married her in the mistaken belief that she was pregnant.
-The marriage collapsed soon after, mainly owing to the fact Annette reportedly had an affair with the film director Ken Russell.
+The marriage collapsed soon after, owing to the fact Annette reportedly had an affair with the film director Ken Russell.

-Leonard Sachs (Admiral de Coligny) Sep 26 1909 to Jun 15 1990
+Leonard Sachs (Admiral de Coligny) September 26th 1909 to June 15th 1990 (kidney failure)

 Doctor Who credits